 Option 3.
 (Requires RSpace Enterprise Edition).
 Research Space remotely installs and manages RSpace within a suitable on-premises environment that you provide.

 This is a hybrid solution, where you want RSpace on-premises but don't want to delegate IT staff time to maintaining the system.
-In this case, you set up the infrastructure and Research Space will install and maintain the software.
+In this case, you set up the infrastructure and Research Space will install, maintain and update the software via a secure remote connection.
 Responsibility for backup /disaster recovery is agreed before installation.
 This scenario is good if:

 - Your data-compliance guidelines require you to store research data on-premises.

-- You have limited desire or ability to dedicate staff time to managing RSpace
+- You have limited desire or ability to dedicate staff time to managing and/or updating RSpace.

 Here, the process would typically be: